the purpose of this site.

 Constructing and Publishing

 Building websites is not work related for me.
-I have, over the past 20-years built onto this website, and every few years had to upgrade software or rebuild the site as it expanded.
+I have, over the past 20-years built onto this website, and every few years had to upgrade software or rebuild the site as it has expanded.
 This site was started in October 2018 using a WordPress template that cost $45.00.
 This is completing different from what I used in the past in that all of my site is maintained and changed on the hosting server.
 As I make a change, it is immediately made to the site.
 I have no store files on my computer at home.
 This is nice because I can edit my site from any computer!
 Yup, there was a learning curve.
 I purchased a online help service for $85.00 for the first six months that has pulled my keister out of the fire more than once.
 If you are thing about giving it a try, take a look at the templates that are available online and give one a try, its free.
 I used Template Monster.

 bill the collector